Geophysical surveys databases

 Metadata on the majority of geophysical surveys carried out by the BGS are held in ORACLE databases.
 For mineral exploration purposes, relevant databases are:

 The local surveys database contains details of 800 geophysical surveys, of which about 500 were carried out for mineral exploration.
 More information on these surveys can be found on the BGS GeoIndex web site.

 High-resolution airborne surveys database, (UK)

 BGS holds data for more than 30 high-resolution surveys flown with a terrain clearance of less than 150 metres and flight line spacing between 50 and 400 metres.
 The majority of these surveys were carried out for mineral exploration projects using combinations of magnetic, EM and radiometric sensors.
 Much of the data, originally recorded in analogue form, have now been digitised.
 Survey parameters and data availability are summarised in the accompanying table.
-For further information on the location and extent of the survey areas click here.

 In 2005-6, as part of the Tellus Project, BGS, in partnership with the Geological Survey of Finland, flew a low-level high-resolution airborne geophysical survey over Northern Ireland.
-Click here for further details.